 Róisín’s most recent project, Some People Say, was selected for The Place’s Resolution festival in 2018 and was performed with musicians silo portem at Hidden Door Festival on the 30th of May, 2018.

 Róisín writes for SeeingDance.com, The Skinny and is a graduate of the Aerowaves’ Springback Academy scheme.
 She has recently been accepted onto the Scottish Review of Books’ Emerging Critics Scheme.

 While studying for a Masters in Film Studies at UCL, Róisín became actively involved in choreographing within the university’s dance society.
 This pushed her on to pursue dance at Trinity Laban, where she gained a Diploma in Dance Studies with Distinction.

 Róisín has since had her work performed at the Ajos Dance Festival in 2015 and the Edinburgh Fringe Festival in both 2016 and 2017.

-Her latest work, Some People Say, premiered at The Place’s Resolution Festival in January 2018 and will next be shown at Hidden Door Festival in May, 2018.
+Her most recent work, Some People Say, premiered at The Place’s Resolution Festival in January 2018 and was shown at Hidden Door Festival in May, 2018.